Baltimore loses one third of its treated water, data show

-That statistic came from a Department of Public Works audit from fiscal year 2015, presented to the board today.
+That statistic came from a Department of Public Works audit from fiscal year 2015 that was presented to the board.

 Faced with information that was three years old, the board understandably wanted to know if the city was still hemorrhaging hundreds of millions of gallons of water – and tens of millions of dollars.

-As board president Bernard C. “Jack” Young put it, “I look at water loss as lost revenue.”
+As BOE President Bernard C. “Jack” Young put it, “I look at water loss as lost revenue.”

 “This is one of the reasons why we are replacing all of the old meters,” Thompson said, in reference to a $83 million contract awarded to Itron Inc. in 2013 to replace the existing meters with an Automatic Meter Reading (AMR) system.

 “How close are we finishing the replacement meters?
 Or have we done that,” Pugh asked.